TechProjects-BCN/.github/profile/README.md

 ### 2. Get access to the Organization
 - Ask a mentor to create a repository for your group.
 That will give you access to a "Drive folder", where the code is going to be shared.
+- If you cannot ask a mentor.
+You may fill this Google Forms: https://forms.gle/HauQFNpmtUroDgy39 .
+It will take around 24h to add you to the repository.
 - You will receive the invite via email.
 Once you accept it and have access to the repository, keep going per the below.

 ### 3. Downloading Github